 The Safe Numerics library is delivered with an exhaustive suite of test programs.
+Users who choose to run this test suite will also need to install the Boost.Preprocessor and Boost.MP11 libraries.

 1.6.
 Scope

 This library currently applies only to built-in integer types.
 Analogous issues arise for floating point types but they are not currently addressed by this version of the library.
 User or library defined types such as arbitrary precision integers can also have this problem.
 Extension of this library to these other types is not currently under development but may be addressed in the future.
 This is one reason why the library name is "safe numeric" rather than "safe integer" library.